-- demonstrate a well-rounded and systematic base of knowledge of human functioning at all levels of human development in a multi-cultural context and to facilitate it in practice or simulated situation, on an integrated level; - demonstrate a critical understanding of perspectives on human functioning from an own coherent world viewpoint; - demonstrate effective selection and application procedures for gathering of qualitative and quantitative information and integrate it to illustrate ability to solve unknown, concrete and/or abstract problems by using witness based solutions and theory driven arguments; - demonstrate a set system of values and ethical behaviour in all forms of communication and interaction; - show the ability to apply and use the prescribed format, which is applicable in Psychology, in all forms of communication.
+- demonstrate a well-rounded and systematic base of knowledge of human functioning at all levels of human development in a multi-cultural context and to facilitate it in practice or simulated situation, on an integrated level: - demonstrate a critical understanding of perspectives on human functioning from an own coherent world viewpoint; - demonstrate effective selection and application procedures for gathering of qualitative and quantitative information and integrate it to illustrate ability to solve unknown, concrete and/or abstract problems by using witness based solutions and theory driven arguments; - demonstrate a set system of values and ethical behaviour in all forms of communication and interaction; - show the ability to apply and use the prescribed format, which is applicable in Psychology, in all forms of communication.

-Method of delivery: Contact, full-time and part-time Module code: RKKX113 : Semester 1 NQF level: 5a(5) Title: Introduction to Recreation S Science
+Module code: RKKX113 Semester 1 NQF level: 5a(5)

+Title: Introduction to Recreation Science

-- reflect basic/fundamental knowledge on the historic development of recreation, the status of recreation provision in South Africa as well as recreation structures within South Africa: - demonstrate effective and efficient skills concerning the role of a recreationist within the present-day community; - show a coherent critical understanding of the social, psychological, physical and environmental advances of recreation participation as well as the different programme areas and formats: - reflect and stimulate an ethical accountable attitude towards the different forms of recreation.
+- reflect basic/fundamental knowledge on the historic development of recreation, the status of recreation provision in South Africa as well as recreation structures within South Africa; - demonstrate effective and efficient skills concerning the role of a recreationist within the present-day community; - show a coherent critical understanding of the social, psychological, physical and environmental advances of recreation participation as well as the different programme areas and formats; - reflect and stimulate an ethical accountable attitude towards the different forms of recreation.

-Assessment modes: Assessment criteria will be provided at the beginning of the semester by means of a working schedule.
+Assessment methods: Criteria will be provided at the start of semester by means of a working schedule.